 Amazon Fire Kids Edition

 However, there's a special model specifically for kids and this is an Amazon Fire tablet that comes in a foam bumper cover.
-It's the same spec as the Amazon Fire above, but comes with 16GB storage and no "special offers", so the tablet itself with worth £69.99 and about £5 for the cover.
+It's the same spec as the Amazon Fire above, it comes with 16GB storage and no "special offers", so the tablet itself with worth £49.99 and about £5 for the cover.
 It also comes with a 2-year no quibble guarantee if you/they break it (pictured above in blue).

-The big kicker here is that you get a 1-year free subscription to Fire for Kids Unlimited.
+The big kicker here is that you get a 1-year free subscription to Fire for Kids Unlimited or FreeTime Unlimited.
 This is a subscription service that provides access to loads of content specifically for children.
 We'll talk about it more below, but bear in mind that at the end of the year, you'll have to pay, or lose the access it provides.

 How to setup your Amazon Fire for Kids